emissary-ingress/emissary/docs/topics/using/query_parameters.md

 ## `regex_query_parameters`

-The following mapping will route mobile requests from Android and iPhones to a mobile service:
+The following mapping will route requests with the `quote-mode` header that contain values that match the regex:

 ```yaml
 ---